thyarcanist/thyarcanist/README.md

 - 👋 Hi, I’m @voidespy
-- 👀 I’m interested in Game Design and creating applications, just in general.
+- 👀 I’m a Game Designer but I'm interesting into some of the more rigious programming within' Game Development.
 - 🌱 I have learned C# (and getting better); and I'm currently learning C++, getting better at data structures and algorithms.
 - 💞️ I’m looking to collaborate on creating vidya' games.
 - 📫 Reach me on twitter!